HenrikSamuelsson/c-terms/README.md

 **if statement** Control statement that sets a conditional for executing a code block or not.

+**int** Basic signed integer data type, size depends on the data model but guaranteed to use at least 16 bits.

 **pointer** A variable that hold the adrress of another variable.

 **short** Integer type, size depends on the data model but guaranteed to be at least 16 bits.